SpiderNitt/SI23-ONSITES-2/README.md

 Have a cronjob that takes a backup of the movie collection.

 Run a separate  container and save the movie poster in the `/images` directory.

+Additionally, we expect a load where two instances of the containers are needed to handle it.
+Implement replication of the data and make sure the data is consistent across the containers.

 </details>